roman-milk/roman-milk.github.io/melanies-memoirs-a-married-slut.md

+===

- ****** Melanie's Memoirs - A Married Slut 11 ****** byNonStopFunGuy© I felt another orgasm cumming, seeing how hot Johnny was, and feeling that amazing dick inside my cunt.
+I felt another orgasm cumming, seeing how hot Johnny was, and feeling that amazing dick inside my cunt.
 "Ohh, yeah -- give it to me, make me cum you hot stud, fuck me baby!"
 I screamed, cumming as promised, getting dizzy and light- headed while the waves and waves of pleasure squirted through my body, making me tremble and quake around the dick deep inside me.

  Johnny kept fucking me that way a little while, then Gouch wanted some action.
 I looked up, noticed Hector was getting dressed -- he was, after all still "on duty" at the gym, although he'd been in here with us who knows how long.
 He looked sheepishly, like he didn't want to leave but didn't have a choice; but, I know from fucking him in the past, he didn't have great stamina, and after two hard orgasms I doubted he could get it up again anyway.
 Having to leave for work was an excuse.
 So he wasn't looking pathetic because he had to work; he was pouting because he knew, deep down inside, he wasn't the man that these other three studs were.